sshkeda/talk-to-podcasts/README.md

 Created by Stephen Shkeda

-Talk-to-Podcasts is an app that allows you to talk to podcasts (or really any .mp3 file) using AI.
-It was created to help people ask questions and learn more from their podcasts when they can't use their hands (such as driving a car).
-The project uses EdgeDB for authentication and saving users' uploaded podcast data and Deepgram for text-to-speech and speech-to-text.
+An app that enables voice conversations with podcasts (or any .mp3 file) using an AI voice assistant.
+I created it to help people who have pressing questions while listening to podcasts in situations where they can't use their hands.
+The project uses EdgeDB for authentication and saving users' uploaded podcast data.

 Video demo: https://www.youtube.com/watch?v=WLTuSYogmbc